tswann/tswann.github.com/source/_posts/2014-12-23-simple-hive-udfs.markdown

 Extending Hive
 -------------

-One tool which I've used extensively is the [Hive](https://hive.apache.org) data warehouse.
+One tool which I've spent a lot of time with is the [Hive](https://hive.apache.org) data warehouse.
 This meant getting to grips with the ins and outs of Hive QL, the SQL-live query language which provides analysts with a more usable abstraction over the [MapReduce](http://en.wikipedia.org/wiki/MapReduce) execution engine.

 <img style="float: left; margin-right: 5px" src="https://dl.dropboxusercontent.com/u/47685018/Blog/2014/12-22/hive.jpg">